Yoga Teaching Online

 In theory, a studio that is less than 2,000 square feet (185 square meters) is exempt from licensing fees.
 Like all things legal, this is not set in stone and is open to both interpretation and legal dispute.
 The main thing to remember is that size absolutely does matter.
 While it’s technically illegal for a yoga teacher to play Bon Iver during Savasana in the park, this situation falls into the same gray area as jaywalking.

 The Performing Rights Organizations are chasing Spotify much more than they are chasing you.
 Spotify is the 800-pound gorilla in the industry.
 In an attempt to do right by artists, Spotify has devised a business plan with very well chosen playlists and the option to import playlists.
 Does this mean you’re 100 percent covered by using this plan?
-I doubt it, but it seems very likely Spotify will figure this out, and we’re currently using this in my studios.
+I doubt it, but it seems very likely Spotify will figure this out.

 #6.
 Go silent / Go permission-based.